Miro Alternatives

 Migration steps

-1. Try excalidraw.com (no signup needed).
+1. Try excalidraw.com (no signup required, runs in any browser).

-4. Cancel Miro if Excalidraw covers your sketch-and-iterate workflow.
+5. Cancel Miro if Excalidraw covers your sketch-and-iterate workflow.

 Not for: Excalidraw is the wrong choice for polished customer-facing deliverables; the hand-drawn aesthetic does not suit that case.